cucapra/node-llvmc/example/kaleidoscope/README.md

 Calculator Example
 ==================

 This example uses node-llvmc to implement the first three chapters of the [LLVM Kaleidoscope Tutorial][kaleidoscope].
-There are a few cosmetic differences (e.g., we do not support comments or check whether numbers have too many decimal points).
+There are a few cosmetic differences (e.g., this implementation does not support comments).
 The tutorial should give you an idea of what the calculator can do and how it works.

 [kaleidoscope]: http://llvm.org/docs/tutorial/index.html